top of page

 We rolled into Gudauri as night fell, and booked ourselves into a local guesthouse.
 The evening bristled with après-ski parties, a very different scene from the one we left behind in Mestia.

 Tetnuldi had set a high bar.
 Gudauri, by contrast, felt busier and more developed the moment we arrived.
-Sitting along the Georgian Military Highway and much closer to Tbilisi, it draws a steady mix of locals, tourists, and day-trippers.
+Situated close to Tbilisi, the resort draws a steady mix of locals, tourists, and day-trippers.
 The terrain is still impressive—especially the north-facing slopes and the accessible backcountry—but it carries a different energy.

-Gudauri also carries a recent and sobering history.
+Gudauri also has a recent and sobering history.
 In 2018, a chairlift malfunctioned catastrophically, accelerating downhill out of control and ejecting skiers from their chairs.
 Dozens were injured in the incident, which was widely reported at the time.
-Seven years later, that chairlift remained closed, effectively closing off the best runs.
+Seven years later, that chairlift remains closed, effectively closing off the best runs.

 After skiing Gudauri for day, we made an evening push into Tbilisi, navigating city traffic late at night and eventually collapsing into a crowded dormitory in the city.
 Sleep was brief and restless.
 By early morning, we were back on the move again, boarding a flight to Munich just as dawn broke over the city.
 Legs sore, heads full, and minds still somewhere high in the Caucasus, the trip ended the way it began—moving quickly, with the sense that we had packed more into our Georgia visit in a week than either had in other countries in a month.

-Read Brett Ploss' article about this trip in SnowBrains!
+Read Brett Ploss's article about this trip in SnowBrains!

 Comments